Information about living annuities

 Advantages of living annuities with PSG Online

 One of the key advantages of living annuities from PSG Online is that you have the option to manage your investment yourself.
 You may select either prudential funds (those managed according to the Pension Fund regulations) or more aggressively managed equity funds as the underlying holdings of your living annuity.
-For a full range of available funds click here.

 The underlying holdings of a living annuity through PSG Online are fully transparent.
 The market value of the underlying unit trusts selected by you is available on a daily basis.